- 1 How to exit a stock at the right time?

-It is true that nobody can time the markets perfectly but with some research and a clever planning, you can fine tune your exit timing.
+It is true that nobody can time the markets perfectly but with some research and clever planning, you can fine-tune your exit timing.
 You must have experienced yourself that taking an entry into a trade is much easier than getting out of it.
 The timing of the exit has a huge impact on the outcome of the trade.

 The big money is not in the buying and selling, but in the waiting.

 These are the most common factors that people look for when they take a decision to exit a stock.